jarusll/the-logs/index.md

 `The more we pursue the idea
 of programs as literature, the better our programs become.` - *Some wise literate programmer*

-Omg, r/instant_regret

-I take it back, it was a blast.
+It was a blast.
 One of the best time with the Bois.
 I am tired, I'll look into docker when I wake up.

 Somehow chrome seems to freeze exwm.
 I am switching to firefox permanently.